 After I meet with somebody for a free bankruptcy consultation, I might not hear from them for a month, 6 months, or even over a year.
 The reason that I usually get for why it took them so long to call me is that they were trying to take care of the problem on their own and make things work as is.
-However in the meantime these people have now been garnished or even have had liens placed on their home which all could have been avoided.
+However in the meantime these people have had judgments entered against them, garnishments started or even have had liens placed on their home which all could have been avoided.
 Also for people with higher incomes who have to file for chapter 13 bankruptcy, they need to realize that there are debt limits for secured and unsecured debts.
 Waiting to file for bankruptcy can compound debts by the interest owed on the accounts which can in turn make somebody no longer eligible to file for chapter 13 bankruptcy, essentially eliminating their chance at gaining relief from their debts through bankruptcy.
 Therefore waiting to file for bankruptcy may not make sense which is why you need to understand what your options are from the outset.

 For others it may make sense to wait to file a bankruptcy.
 Some common reasons to wait to file for bankruptcy may be that in order to qualify for a chapter 7 bankruptcy or have a lower payment in chapter 13 bankruptcy, your income needs to be lower than what is at currently based on your last 6 months of income or you may need to put more time between the transfer of an asset or charging a credit card to avoid any kind of objections to a bankruptcy filing for fraud or the loss of an asset.
 This is true also if you have paid a friend or family member back for a debt in the last year or perhaps you need to wait until you have lived in Washington State for 90 days to file a bankruptcy case in Washington state.